ohollmen/excelmapper/README.md

-Data import, especially from spreadsheet is always a "dirty job" and you will most likely be doing various massaging operations, cleanup and data transformations plus validation before ending up with a viewable / imprtable format.
+Data import, especially from spreadsheet is always a "dirty job" and you will most likely be doing various massaging operations, cleanup and data transformations plus validation before ending up with a viewable / importable format.
 These processing steps are not the focus of excelmapper.
-Try the good-ol' Javascript and maybe underscore for these ops.
+Try the good-ol' Javascript and maybe underscore library for these ops.